Witness Post: Apotheosis of Big Floyd

 The Apotheosis of Washington, fresco in the Capitol Dome in DC.

 Yes, he died at the hands of the police.
 Yes, he was robbed of a full life.
 That said, was Big Floyd worthy of apotheosis?
-Like another George, George Washington, finding a place in the heavens?
+Like another George, George Washington, a resolute slave owner, finding a place in the heavens?
 The answer is a resounding: YES!

 In front of a golden casket and flower bouquets, and against a backdrop of artwork depicting Floyd saying, “I can breathe now,” his brother, Philonise, shared memories of growing up together, eating banana mayonnaise sandwiches and sleeping in the same bed as kids.
 “All these people came to see my brother,” said Philonise.
 “And that’s amazing to me that he touched so many people’s hearts.
 Because he’s been touching our hearts (his whole life).”